×

 Example:

-Live rollups show readiness by line of business, failed checks, and plain-language insights for leaders and compliance.
+Real‑time dashboards provide an overview of readiness by line of business, highlight failed compliance checks and present plain‑language insights for executives and compliance leaders.

 Demonstrating ROI